jank-lang/jank/DESIGN.md

 9. Convert native values to jank objects (numbers, strings, arrays, etc)
 10. Create native objects (numbers, strings, arrays, etc)

+The priority for interop is the ability to call into existing C and C++ libraries.
+Exposing all of C++ is not a goal.

 ## Type system
 In terms of capability set, these are the categories I want to hit: